Xenios91/BinCorp-Generator/README.md

 ## Utilization
 - Set the binary file and argument configuration within a yaml file, use the --config flag to set the configuration. ```--config=example.yml``` An example version of this file is available, named ```example.yml```
 - The output files containing both stdin and CLI args for reaching multiple paths will be output in two text files ending with .dump
+- Values and their explaination for configuration can be found in the example file: ```example.yml```